antvis/G6/docs/manual/tutorial/elements.en.md

 ```

 ### 2. Configure the Attributes in Data
-**Applicable Scene:** Configure different items according to their data.
+**Applicable Scene:** By this way, you can configure different items according to their properties in data.
 <br />Thus, the R5 and R6 can be satisfied now.
-<br />**Usage:** Write the attributes into each item data, or traverse the data to write the attributes.
-Here we show writing the attrbiutes into data by traversing:
+<br />**Usage:** Write the attributes into each item data, or traverse the data to assign the attributes.
+Here we show assigning the attrbiutes into data by traversing:

 ```javascript
 const nodes = remoteData.nodes;